Foreign Investment Law of the People's Republic of China

 The Foreign Investment Law is a law of the People's Republic of China governing foreign direct investment in China.
 The law was adopted by the National People's Congress on March 15, 2019, and came into effect on January 1, 2020.
-It replaces the Law of the People's Republic of China on Sino-Foreign Equity Joint Ventures, the Law of the People's Republic of China on Wholly Foreign-owned Enterprises and the Law of the People's Republic of China on Sino-Foreign Cooperative Joint Ventures.
+It replaces the Law of the People's Republic of China on Sino-Foreign Equity Joint Ventures, the Law of the People's Republic of China on Wholly Foreign-owned Enterprises, and the Law of the People's Republic of China on Sino-Foreign Cooperative Joint Ventures.

 History

 Soon after China's reform and opening up, the country adopted its first law on equity joint ventures in 1979, and the laws on wholly foreign-owned enterprises and cooperative joint ventures were enacted in the 1980s.
 Over the past decades, they have provided legal safeguards for foreign firms and promoted foreign investment and cooperation in China.
 As China becomes one of the world's top recipients of FDI, with some 960,000 foreign-invested enterprises and over 2.1 trillion US dollars of accumulated FDI by the end of 2018, the legal framework for foreign investment needed to be updated in order for further reform and opening up.

-The unified Foreign Investment Law, replacing the three existing laws, was adopted at the Second Session of the 13th National People's Congress on March 15, 2019, and comes into effect on January 1, 2020.
+The unified Foreign Investment Law, replacing the three existing laws, was adopted at the Second Session of the 13th National People's Congress on March 15, 2019, and came into effect on January 1, 2020.

-Key Provisions
+Key provisions

+The Foreign Investment Law calls for the gradual elimination of caps on foreign ownership in key Chinese industries, including oil and gas exploration, nuclear fuel production, and some parts of the finance sector.

 The Law's key provisions are as follows: